wentasah/novaboot/README.md

 # NAME

-novaboot - A tool for booting various operating systems on various hardware or in qemu
+novaboot - Boots a locally compiled operating system on a remote target or in qemu

 # SYNOPSIS